adaptris/interlok-docs-legacy/pages/advanced/advanced-expressions.markdown

 ```

 #### The 'Add Payload Service'
-*The Xpath expressions inputting the information we want extracted from the API*
+*The Xpath expressions inputing the information we want extracted from the API*

 ![Add-Payload-Service](./images/advanced/weather-forecast-xpath-example/addPayloadService.png)